Secure and Efficient Federated Learning Through Layering and Sharding Blockchain

 \subsection{Hyperledger Fabric-based Subchain}

-To implement subchains, we set up the Raft blockchain environment based on the Hyperledger Fabric \cite{hyperledgerfabric} (called Fabric), which includes the Raft ordering consensus.
-Fabric is a permissioned distributed ledger technology platform, which is suitable for the consortium settings of subchains in ChainFL.
-With the Public Key Infrastructure (PKI)-based membership management, the Fabric network has plentiful capabilities to control the access of IoT devices to carry out the device selection.
-Besides, a smart contract (called \emph{chaincode}) refined from \emph{sacc} \cite{hyperledgerfabric} is used to submit transactions to subchains.
-The information formats of the local model or shard model written to the subchain ledger are shown in Fig. \ref{fig:transINsubchain}. \textsf{Sender ID} in subchain transaction is a unique identifier, which is determined by the identity of transaction issuer and is could be IoT device ID or SLN ID. \textsf{Task ID} is created by SLN when it starts one \emph{shard training iteration}, and \textsf{\# of Round} indicates the index of the current training round in one iteration.
-Finally, \textsf{Hash of Paras File} is the hash value of one model file in IPFS, and it is the uniform resource identifier to locate the file in IPFS.
+To facilitate the implementation of subchains, we establish a Raft blockchain environment utilizing Hyperledger Fabric \cite{hyperledgerfabric} (referred to as Fabric), which incorporates the Raft ordering consensus mechanism.
+Fabric, a permissioned distributed ledger technology platform, is well-suited for the consortium-based structure of subchains in ChainFL.
+The Public Key Infrastructure (PKI)-based membership management in Fabric provides robust control over IoT device access, thus enabling efficient device selection.
+In addition, a smart contract (called \emph{chaincode}) refined from \emph{sacc} \cite{hyperledgerfabric} is employed for processing transactions within subchains.
+The format for recording local or shard model information in the subchain ledger is illustrated in Fig. \ref{fig:transINsubchain}.
+Each subchain transaction includes a \textsf{Sender ID}, which is a unique identifier determined by the identity of the transaction issuer, such as an IoT device ID or an SLN ID.
+The \textsf{Task ID}, assigned by the SLN at the initiation of a \emph{shard training iteration}, and the \textsf{\# of Round}, indicating the index of the current training round within an iteration, are also integral components.
+Finally, the \textsf{Hash of Paras File} represents the hash value of a model file in IPFS, serving as a uniform resource identifier for file location within IPFS.